codebar/planner/README.md

 # Planner

-A tool to help us keep organiser
+A tool to help us stay organised

 Concepts
 -----